 You might have contact details for a specialist nurse who you can contact for information if you need to.
 It may help to talk to a close friend or relative about how you feel.

-Occasionally the first sample does not contain enough cells to make a definite diagnosis and you may need to have the test again.
+Occasionally the first needle biopsy sample does not contain enough cells to make a diagnosis and you may need to have the test again.

 Sometimes a surgical biopsy is needed.
+You have a sample of tissue removed during a small operation, usually under a general anaesthetic.
 This could be because: